• Home

 Directions:

-Toss the dry ingredients together.
+Toss the dry ingredients together in a large dishpan.
 Then, with clean hands, massage the fruit paste into the dry ingredients until thoroughly saturated.
-I always start with 12 cups of oats and increase the amount if necessary.
-If it’s super moist, I add more oats.
 It should be “clumpy.”

-Divide and spread thinly onto trays of a 10-tray dehydrator.
+Divide and spread thinly onto trays lined with BPA-free silicone sheets or parchment paper.
+This recipe fills a 10-tray dehydrator.

 Store in airtight containers.